 Candide, Lost in Japan, the Bible, Epictetus' Handbook, Dao De Jing, The Tale of Genji, The Narrow Road to Oku, Blood Sugar, Animal Farm, Maus, The Sandman, The Life of a Sensuous Woman, Paprika...

 One Amazing Thing I’ve Done

 I've experienced peace of mind, which is one of the most valuable things anyone can ever have.
 I traveled to an abandoned town and nearly got run over by a freight train passing through.
+I was robbed while trying to help someone in Cambodia and ended up in the hospital for a week.
 I chased a deer through a forest as a kid.
-I once had Miyajima to myself.
-I have brought English and Japanese speakers together by interpreting for them.
-Most recently, I accomplished my 6-year dream of getting into the JET Programme.
+I have diffused tension between Japanese and Chinese people (using the power of alcohol).
+I'm still working on picking my battles.

 Teach, Learn, Share